Eisenstadt: History

 Archeological finds prove that the Eisenstadt area was already settled in the Hallstatt period.
 Celts and Romans settled somewhat later.
 During the Migration Period, the area was settled by different Germanic tribes and the Huns.
 Around 800, during the reign of Charlemagne, settlement by the Bavarii began.
 The territory became part of the Kingdom of Hungary in the 11th century.

 The fortress built on the original earth works was destroyed by the troops of Margrave Leopold III of Austria.
 In 1241, it was destroyed by the Mongol invaders.
 In 1373, the town came into the possession of the Kanizsai family, who rebuilt the walls surrounding the town and built a fortress at the site of the present day castle between 1388 and 1392.
 In 1388, Eisenstadt was given the right to hold markets by Emperor Sigismund.

 From 1440 Archduke Albert VI of Austria held the town as collateral for a loan.
 In 1451, Matthias Corvinus ceded it to Frederick III, Holy Roman Emperor in return for the Holy Crown of Hungary.
 Matthias Corvinus reconquered it by force in 1482, but Maximilian I acquired it again in 1490.
 It remained under Habsburg rule until 1622; however, the Ottoman Empire briefly conquered Kismarton in 1529 and 1532 during their advances on the city of Vienna (see Ottoman wars in Europe).
 It was destroyed by fire in 1589.

 In 1648, it passed under the rule of the Esterházy family.
 These Hungarian princes permanently changed the face of the city due to their extensive construction, especially on their castle, Schloss Esterházy.
 During this period, the city was captured by the army of Imre Thököly in 1683, and it saw the defeat of the rebel kuruc army of Sándor Károlyi by the Habsburgs in 1704.
 It was again destroyed by fire in 1776.

 The appointment of Joseph Haydn as the prince's Hofkapellmeister (court orchestra director, composing and performing music) began the great artistic period in the city's history.
 In 1809, Eisenstadt was occupied by French troops during the Napoleonic Wars; in 1897, it was joined to the railway network.

 Until the end of World War I, it was the seat of Kismarton district in Sopron county in the Kingdom of Hungary.
 Without plebiscite, the city and the entire Hungarian territory of Burgenland (with the exception of the city of Sopron and 11 other villages in which referendums were held) was annexed to Austria by the Saint-Germain and Treaties of Trianon in 1921.
 Since 30 April 1925, Eisenstadt has been the seat of the Burgenland state government and thus the state capital.
 During World War II, Eisenstadt was heavily bombarded.
 On 2 April 1945, it was captured by Soviet troops of the 3rd Ukrainian Front in the course of the Vienna Offensive, and the city remained under Soviet occupation until 1955.
-In 1960, Eisenstadt became the see of its own Roman Catholic diocese.
+In 1960, it became the see of the Roman Catholic Diocese of Eisenstadt.